TannyJungMC/TansHugeTrees/README.md

 For MCreator
 - Open this by using MCreator the same version as the branch name, with plugins I put in the folder.
 Then select open project, when on file selection screen, select "XXX.mcreator".

-# Agreements
+# Terms of Use

+- You can use my mods in your modpacks and in videos.
+You can also put credit to mod page and supporting by donate, as appropriate.
+- Suggestions and requests is not open for all my mods, except contents in the custom packs that's half open.
-- You can read and study from my codes.
-But do not copy, edit, and suggest about the edit.
+- Source code is open publicly.
+You can read, study, and edit my codes privately.
+But do not suggest about your edit, and publish your own edit to public.

 # From Creator

-My mods are personal projects, they're not open for editing and contributions, and I will ignore all suggestions related to my systems.
-You're welcome to read and study their codes, but please do not copy, edit or submit any suggestion to edit parts of it.
+Thank you all for playing my mods!
+I'm happy to see people enjoy my hobby.
+Feel free to use my mods in modpack.
+You can also put credit and a little of donation, as appropriate.
+If you want to support me, you can become my Patreon membership, and buying my artworks.
+Anyway, you can easily support me by playing my mods, and follow my artworks.
+I maybe not a great modder, who always open for requests and suggestions.
 I made mods for my feeling first, just like doing an artwork.
 What I want to do, my ideas, and for my imaginary world.
 Using methods I like.
 Hope you understand and respect that. (╯ ‿╰ ' )

-What about Fabric port of my mods?
+Will I do Fabric port of my mods?
 Unfortunately, I'm not fan of Fabric.
 I don't want to spend my lifetime to do that, when I don't even have fun to do it.
 Also please understand that I have 3 mods, which all is very complex and detailed.
 Fabric port will be a lot hard work for me, like living in hell.
 There maybe someone in the future, who interested in helping port it.
 But that I have to consider that first, and they must agree with my decision at above.